 This is the tricky step, we don’t want the tortilla to undercook or overcook!
 Attention is key here.
 If your pan is slightly wider that’s OK too, the tortilla will be a little thinner and take less time to cook.

 When the pan is hot, set the heat to low.
 Pour the mixture into it, this will only take a few mins.
 Use a flexible spatula to check if the sides are cooked.
 Similar to pancakes, we want to wait until the edges are cooked before flipping.
 The exact time will depend on the pan and stove.

-Once you’re able to slide the spatula along the side of the tortilla, and the underneath looks golden, place a flat plate on top of the pan.
+Once you’re able to slide the spatula along the side of the tortilla, place a flat plate on top of the pan.
 Check that it doesn’t easily slide when you place it on top, otherwise flipping the pan might be a little more difficult (and messy!).

 Return the pan to the stove, carefully slide the half-cooked tortilla back into the pan.
-Let it fry for 2-4 mins (you can lower the heat too if you feel it’s too hot) until underside looks deeply golden.
+Let it fry for 1-2 mins (you can lower the heat too if you feel it’s too hot).